 My research explores the intersection of technology, war, and culture, with a particular focus on great power competition, military applications of AI, and security imaginaries.

-I have written research commentaries for outlets including the Bulletin of the Atomic Scientists, the International Committee of the Red Cross, and the Royal United Services Institute, among others.
-I have also been invited to serve as an expert advisor on air warfare for a United Nations Institute for Disarmament Research project on lethal autonomous weapon systems.
+I have also written research commentaries for outlets including the Bulletin of the Atomic Scientists, the International Committee of the Red Cross, and the Royal United Services Institute, among others.

 In addition to my research, I am an award-winning university lecturer and active contributor to the international governance debates on military applications of AI.